Cyfrin/advanced-defi-2024/rocket-pool.md

 - Smart contracts
   - Overview / architecture / how smart contracts work together
-    - RocketStorage
+  - Flow chart for ETH, RETH and RPL (staking, validator, rewards, exit, penalties)
+    - How validators become active and deactive
+    - How ETH are pooled into validators
+    - How ETH rewards are distributed
+    - Purpose of RPL and how it is used in the protocol
+  - Flow chart for stakers
+  - Flow chart for validators
-    - rETH
+  - RETH
   - RPL
-        - auction
-    - staking pool
-    - minipools
-        - create
-        - withdrawals
+    - Tokenomics
-        - penalties
+    - Auction
-    - bonded and unbonded validator
-    - protocol dao
+  - Minipools
-    - oracle dao
+  - Protocol DAO
-    - rpl tokenomics
+  - Oracle DAO
-    - staking, unstaking, rewards, penalties flows
 - Node operator

 ### Resources